HLS-PGR-newsletter/HLS-PGR-newsletter/opportunities.md

 * [PsyPag](https://www.psypag2018.com/) (Psychology for Postgraduates), **24th-27th July 2018**, University of Huddersfield.

-* Qualitative Methods Summer School, 9th – 13th July, [University of Derby](https://www.derby.ac.uk/enterprisecentre/events/qmss/)

 * [British Society of Criminology conference](https://www.bcu.ac.uk/social-sciences/criminology/british-society-of-criminology-conference-2018) **3-6 July** *Birmingham City University*

 * The first *[joint Midlands BPS conference](https://www.bps.org.uk/events/1st-british-psychological-society-midlands-conference-2018)* will be held this year at **Birmingham City University** on Monday the **3rd of September**  This one day event has something for everyone, bringing together students, researchers, and practicing psychologists from across the midlands.
 This conference is suitable for: academics, practitioners, trainee psychologists and scientists, undergraduate and postgraduate students, and individuals interested in psychology.
 We also hope it is a great opportunity for UG, PG, and early career researchers to disseminate their research projects amongst peers, across a variety of psychological disciplines.
 The available formats for presentations includes, oral presentations, five-minute challenge, and poster presentations.
 The event is **FREE**, but registration is still required.
-Abstract submission date deadline is **30th June 2018**.
-They will also be running a careers exhibition at this event.

 <center> <h1> Funding/Grants </h1> </center>

 * *[PsyPAG](http://www.psypag.co.uk/bursaries-2/)* offers bursaries to attend conferences (domestic and international), workshops and training events, study visits, travel allowances, and research grants.
-There are three rounds of funding throughout the year with the **10th of June** being the next deadline.
+There are three rounds of funding throughout the year.
+The next deadlines is **10th of October, 2018**.

-* The *[Postgraduate Researcher Mobility Fund 2018](http://recap.coventry.domains/pgr-mobility-programme/)* offers students at Coventry University the opportunity to gain funding towards a wide range of international mobility activities, provided they are an academic party. - Applications close at **11:30pm on 18th April 2018**

 * The British Psychological Society West Midlands Branch have bursaries available for conferences, workshops or training events (see the West Midlands branch newsletter for details)